skyv26/raspbian-community-conference/README.md

 ## Getting Started

 To get a local copy up and running follow these simple example steps.
+Please make sure on order to use the this project you need to install
+`DART-SASS` compiler.

 ### Prerequisites